We can’t blame you if you have a thousand questions running through your head when you see stock markets falling apart.

-“Is this stock market crash is temporary or permanent?”
+“Is this stock market crash temporary or permanent?”

-While it is difficult to predict how long it would take the markets to stabilize at this point, we can take a cue from scenario markets falls in the past.
 For instance, take the 2008 market crash owing to the Mortgage Crisis in the USA.
-Back then, the Indian Nifty was impacted by more than 50% which is much less than the stock market crash 2020 at 30%.
+Back then, the Indian Nifty was impacted by more than 50%, which is much less than the stock market crash in 2020 at 30%.

 This question entails three more questions within, viz.